GeoMOER/geoAI/docs/units/_unit01/unit01-04_setup_working_environment.md

 str(envrmt)
 ```

-Again - For the course it is **mandantory** to save this script in the `src` folder named `geoAI_setup.R` and **source it at the beginning** at the beginning of each project start or at the start of an analysis or data processing script that is connected with this project.
+Again - For the course it is **mandantory** to save this script in the `src` folder named `geoAI_setup.R` and **source it at the beginning** of each project start or at the start of an analysis or data processing script that is connected with this project.
 {: .notice--danger}

 The easiest way to do this is to use the following template for creating each new script.